refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 :::

-**refine@3** auth provider used to work based on a promise reject-resolve system. with **refine@4**, all auth methods are resolving promises.
-Therefore, if you have used auth hooks in your application, you need to update them according to the new system.
+Unlike the previous version, **refine@4** requires all auth methods to resolve promises.
+Therefore, if you used auth hooks in your applications before, they need to be updated accordingly.

 Let's create a wrapper component that renders children according to the authentication status: